Kanban, or “just in time”, has been a way to schedule work for many years now but has seen a resurgence in popularity as a method within the

 Kanban systems are becoming increasingly popular in team projects; even when team members are separated by great distances.

-This blog explains how a simple Kanban board enables remote coders across Australia and Vietnam to work more efficiently on projects, while providing greater visibility for their work to their co-workers.
+A simple Kanban board can enable remote coders across the world to work more efficiently on projects, while providing greater visibility for their work to their co-workers.
 Tools such as

 LeanKit are great examples of online kanban systems that you can try in your own business.